The housing emergency in Scotland has never just been about houses – it’s about people.

 It’s about the family struggling to meet next month’s mortgage payment.
 The young family renting a rundown flat, wondering if they’ll ever be able to afford a home of their own.
-This about the children living in temporary accommodation, forced to change schools every time they move.
+This is about the children living in temporary accommodation, forced to change schools every time they move.
 These are today's struggles.

-But read about how our housing crisis has played out, decade after decade and you'll see the same kind of worries, the same void that comes with not having a place to call home.
+But read about how our housing emergency has played out, decade after decade and you'll see the same kind of worries, the same void that comes with not having a place to call home.
 The slums might be gone now, but there's the same lack of affordable, decent homes in Scotland.

 Cramped.
 Unsanitary.
 Inadequate.